openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         }
       }

-The examples below illustrate this module’s import:
+The examples below illustrate the import of this module:

 .. code-block:: typescript
    :linenos: